Insider intel on how to access some of NYC, Brooklyn, and Queen’s best museums for free

 How to Get In the Museum of Modern Art for Free: Thanks to UNIQLO NYC Nights tickets are free for NYC residents on the first Friday of every month, from 4:00 to 8:00 p.m., made possible by UNIQLO.
-Children age 16 & under are always free.
+Children aged 16 & under are always free.

-Good to Know: Admission to MoMA PS1 is currently free for all NYC residents thanks to the The Horace W. Goldsmith Foundation.
+Good to Know: Admission to MoMA PS1 is currently free for all NYC residents thanks to The Horace W. Goldsmith Foundation.

 11 West 53rd St.